GameCity: GameCity Festivals

 The GameCity Festival has run annually in Nottingham since 2006.

 Gamecity 3 was held over Halloween 2008.
 To coincide with this, GameCity arranged a successful world record attempt at the largest number of people to dress as zombies in one place.
 The record was set to 1227 people, although even more 'unregistered zombies' were present at the attempt.
 Also during the 2008 event, the National Videogame Archive for the UK was launched with the Save the Videogame campaign.
 This was led by the recording of the first public Director Commentary event, with Martin Hollis and David Doak playing Goldeneye 64 live.

-GameCity Squared took place from the 27th to 31 October 2009.
+GameCity Squared took place from 27 to 31 October 2009.
 Events in 2009 included: Brickstock (a LEGO Rock Band celebration); Elite: Paper Universe - which celebrated 25 years of Elite by bringing together David Braben, Ian Bell, Robert Holdstock and others involved in its creation; Crysis: LIVE - a large scale re-enactment of Crysis; and various industry talks from Jagex and Masaya Matsuura.
 The final location of the Keita Takahashi-designed playground was also revealed as being Woodthorpe Grange Park in Nottingham.

-GameCity 7 took place in Nottingham from the 20th to 27 October 2012.
+GameCity 7 took place in Nottingham from 20 to 27 October 2012.
 There were several events held over the 8 day festival, including keynotes from Leigh Alexander, Phil Fish, Adam Saltsman, Ed Stern and many more.
 The festival also had the first UK showing of the LEGO: Lord of the Rings game, demonstrated by LEGO's Creative Director Jonathan Smith.
 A World Record was broken on the final day of the festival, as GameCity attempted to host the World's Largest Practical Science experiment.
 292 people participated in the event, succeeding the previous record of 276.